St. John's National Academy of Health Sciences

-St. John's Medical College is a private medical college and hospital situated in Bangalore, India.
+St. John's National Academy of Health Sciences is a private medical college and hospital situated in Bengaluru, India.
 It is part of the St. John's National Academy of Health Sciences run by the Catholic Bishops' Conference of India.
 It was established in 1963.
 The college annually accepts 150 students for the MBBS undergraduate course based on a national entrance exam.
 It also accepts 100 postgraduate students (80 MD & 20 Diploma) to a number of medical specialties.
 The college culfest Autumn Muse is one of the oldest and largest in South India.

 Partnerships

 In 2018, St. John's Medical College partnered with Apple to conduct a needs assessment of the health and well-being of supplier employees.
 Based on assessment findings, Apple developed and launched a training curriculum to improve health knowledge in key areas.
 St. John's also provided nutrition consultation that has led to improvements at several supplier cafeterias.

 Undergraduate courses

-The college offers the four and a half year M.B.B.S. course with a one-year compulsory rotating internship.
+The college offers the four-and-a-half-year M.B.B.S. course with a one-year compulsory rotating internship.
 There are 150 seats which are filled through NEET exam.